pereirak/pid/README.md

   The proportional controller takes in the current error and multiplies it by a constant Kp.
 The idea is to penalize the system for having large errors.
   This will allow the controller to cause the output signal to reach a steady state value which is only 0 if the reference value is 0 (steady state error)

-* I - Intergator controller:
+* I - Integator controller:
   The integrator controller integrates the error and multplies it with some constant Ki.
 The idea is to penalize the system for continuously having error.
   This will make the steady state value shrink to 0 since the controller will increase (linearly) if the error is constant.